Table of Contents

 The incorporation can be broken down into four main stages, including:

 At the time of filing, incorporation fees must be paid.
 The standard government fee is €165, or €235 in the case of a company without share capital.
-An additional €100 may be paid to expedite the process, reducing approval time.
+An additional €100 may be paid to accelerate the process, where available.

 Incorporating a Cyprus LTD involves careful preparation of legal documents, securing name approval, submitting statutory forms to the Registrar, and paying the required government fees.